paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2019-09-02-brighton_to_lisbon.md

 **08:19, London St. Pancras.** Board the Eurostar.
 A rare chance to travel on one of the (not-so-new) [e320][1]s.

 **10:48, Paris-Nord.** [Gare du Nord][2] seems to get more beautiful with every visit.
-I have an hour to dash south to my next connection via the RER to *Port-Royal*.
+I have an hour to dash south to my next connection via the <span lang="fr">RER</span> to *Port-Royal*.
 The ticket machine seems designed to test the patience of users, remaining unresponsive for just over a minute before serving the next customer.
 How French!

 {% include 'figure' with '/images/2019/09/brighton_to_lisbon/paris_rer.jpg'
   caption: 'Passengers on the Paris RER'